Alchemishty/GDSC-Solidity-task/README.md

 ![image](./Images/divide.png)

 All the other functions work similar to the `add` function.
 Well that was it folks.
 Pat yourself on the back if you stuck through the entire tutorial.
 You have successfully programmed and deployed your smart contract.

-With this you can start your blockchain journey and make a name for yourself.
+## Your Task Ahead

+Our calculator right now is pretty basic and doesn't really have any fancy functions.
+Your task, as a budding blockchain developer, is to introduce one such function that leverages the power of smart-contracts and presents one reason for a calculator to be deployed over the blockchain.
+Maybe this calculator stores all your addition history, or keeps track of the total accounting you've ever made since the start of a month.
+I'll leave the creative part upto you.

+Good luck and have fun!